hannestschofenig/tschofenig-ids/lamps-nonce/draft-tschofenig-lamps-nonce-cmp-est.md

 *: These steps require interactions with a Verifier.
 ~~~
+{: #fig-cmp-msg title="CMP Exchange with Nonce and Evidence."}

 # Conveying a Nonce in EST {#EST}

-EST offers two ways an EST server can use to tell the EST client what
+There are two ways an EST server can tell an EST client what
-values to use in a CSR.
-These two approaches are described
+values to use in a CSR, namely using:

-- in Section 4.5.2 of {{RFC7030}}, and
+- CSR Attributes Responses, as described in Section 4.5.2 of {{RFC7030}}, and
-- in Appendix B of {{RFC8295}}.
+- Additional CSR attributes, as described in Appendix B of {{RFC8295}}.

 The latter functionality corresponds to the use of CSR templates in {{CMP}}.
-While
-this approach is preferred, an EST deployment may only support RFC 7030
+While this approach is preferred, an EST deployment may only support RFC 7030
-functionality and for this reason a CSR attribute to convey a nonce
+and for this reason a CSR attribute to convey a nonce is defined.
-is defined. {{I-D.ietf-lamps-rfc7030-csrattrs}} offers additional
+Section 3.2 of {{I-D.ietf-lamps-rfc7030-csrattrs}} offers additional
-clarifications for use of CSR attributes in Section 3.2.
+clarifications for use of CSR attributes.

 # Nonce Processing Guidelines

 When the RA/CA is requested or configured to transmit a nonce to an
 end entity then it interacts with the Verifier.
-The Verifier is, according to the IETF RATS architecture {{}}, "a role
+The Verifier is, according to the IETF RATS architecture {{RFC9334}}, "a role
 performed by an entity that appraises the validity of Evidence about
 an Attester and produces Attestation Results to be used by a Relying
 Party."
 Since the Attester validates Evidence it is also the source
 of the nonce, at least indirectly, to check for replay.

 Once the nonce is available to the RA/CA, the nonce MUST be copied to
+the respective structure, as described in {{EST}} and {{CMP}}.
+The
-the EvidenceNonce field.
-It MUST contain a random byte sequence whereby
+nonce value MUST contain a random byte sequence whereby the length
-the length depends on the used
+depends on the used remote attestation technology.

-remote attestation technology.
-For example, the PSA attestation
+For example, the PSA attestation token {{I-D.tschofenig-rats-psa-token}}
-token {{I-D.tschofenig-rats-psa-token}} supports nonces of length 32, 48
+supports nonces of length 32, 48 and 64 bytes.
+Other attestation
-and 64 bytes.
-Other attestation technologies use nonces of similar length.
+technologies use nonces of similar length.
+The assumption in this
-The assumption in this specification is that the RA/CA have out-of-band
+specification is that the RA/CA have out-of-band knowledge about the
-knowledge about the required nonce length required for the attestation
+required nonce length required for the attestation technology used by
-technology used by the end entity.
+the end entity.

-When the end entity receives the nonce it SHOULD use it as input to an
+When the end entity receives the nonce it MUST use it, if remote
-attestation API call made to the Attester on the device.
-The rational
-behind this "SHOULD"-requirement, rather than a "MUST"-requirement, is
-that the end entity may support remote attestation but configuration
-or policies make it unavailable.
-Hence, it is better for an RA/CA to be
+attestation is available and supports nonces.
+It is better for an
-aggressive in sending a nonce, at least where there is a reasonable
+RA/CA to be aggressive in sending a nonce, at least where there is a
-chance the client supports remote attestation and the client should be
+reasonable chance the client supports remote attestation and the
-allowed to ignore the nonce if it either does not support it or cannot
+client should be allowed to ignore the nonce if it either does not
-use it for policy reasons.
+support it or cannot use it for policy reasons.

-While the semantic of the attestation API and the software/hardware
+While the semantics of the attestation API and the software/hardware
 architecture is out-of-scope of this specification, the API will return
 Evidence from the Attester in a format specific to the attestation technology
 utilized.
 The encoding of the returned evidence varies but will be placed
 inside the CSR, as specified in {{I-D.ietf-lamps-csr-attestation}}.
 The
 software creating the CSR will not have to interpret the Evidence format
 - it is treated as an opaque blob.
 It is important to note that the
-nonce is carried in the Evidence, either implictily or explicitly, and
+nonce is carried in the Evidence, either implicitly or explicitly, and
-it MUST NOT be conveyed in elements of the CSR.
+it MUST NOT be conveyed in CSR structures.

-The processing of the CSR containing Evidence is described
+The processing of the CSR containing Evidence is described in
-in {{I-D.ietf-lamps-csr-attestation}}.
+{{I-D.ietf-lamps-csr-attestation}}.
 Note that the issued certificates
 does not contain the nonce, as explained in
 {{I-D.ietf-lamps-csr-attestation}}.
-Instead, it is typically
-embedded in the Evidence and used as a way to provide freshness of the
-Evidence signed by the Attester.

 #  IANA Considerations